mlochbaum/Singeli/README.md

     # Use "in" to give the element a different name from the pointer
     @other_for (x in src over n) x = 2*x

 The name after `@` is just a name, and is called as a generator.
 The following definition of `for` gives a typical C-like loop.
-It's passed a block and evaluates it with `exec`; the details are discussed below.
+It's passed a generator `iter` that evaluates the block; the details are discussed below.

-    def for{vars,begin,end,block} = {
+    def for{vars,begin,end,iter} = {
       i:u64 = begin
       while (i < end) {
-        exec{i, vars,block}
+        iter{i, vars}
         ++i
       }
     }

 #### Descriptor

 The *descriptor* is the part in parentheses, and lists the variables and range to use for the loop.
-It provides the `vars` (a tuple of pointers), `begin`, and `end` parameters to the `for` generator above, and it defines which names are used in the main block of the loop, which then forms the `block` parameter.
+It provides the `vars` (a tuple of pointers), `begin`, and `end` parameters to the `for` generator above, and it defines which names are used in the main block of the loop, which then forms the `iter` parameter.

 Here's the pattern.
 Square brackets `[]` indicate an optional part, and the `…` means more names-maybe-in-pointers can appear, separated by commas.